Running cf push sub-step commands

 4. Set the app to use the previous droplet:

-cf set-droplet APP-NAME -d PREVIOUS-DROPLET-GUID
+cf set-droplet APP-NAME PREVIOUS-DROPLET-GUID

 Where: